Select an image to view the AOV name

 This allows you to select an AOV channel to preview in the render view.
 Remember to switch back to 'beauty' afterward.

 Only shaders with AOV-writing capabilities should be added to 'AOV Shaders' in AOVs.

 Automatically outputs the optional AOVs (diffuse_albedo, Z, N).
-This should be used for denoising using Noice (Arnold denoiser), (multilayer EXR) or Kick.
+This should be used for denoising using the Arnold Denoiser, multilayer EXR, or Kick.

 A current limitation means that you must render in EXR and Merge AOVs need to be enabled.

-This should also be enabled when using batch rendering with Noice.
+This should also be enabled when using batch rendering with the Arnold Denoiser.

 The AOV Browser allows you to select the AOVs you want to be active for your render.
 You can also choose to add a custom AOV.

 Either double-click or select and use the arrow buttons to move AOVs from 'Available' to 'Active'.

 Arnold provides the following 'built-in' system AOVs.
 These AOVs are always available, no matter what shader(s) you are using.

 - AA_inv_density: Visualizes the sample density with Adaptive Sampling.
 Use it with a Heatmap filter.